BillyDM/awesome-audio-dsp/sections/NON_GENERATIVE_MACHINE_LEARNING.md

-# Machine Learning
+# Non-Generative Machine Learning

-Machine learning has been gaining traction in the audio industry lately.
-I don't know much about the topic myself, but I'll link some potentially useful resources here if you're interested.
+Using machine learning for audio processing has been gaining traction in the audio industry lately.
+I don't know that much about the topic myself, but I'll link some potentially useful resources here if you're interested.

-> By "machine learning" I am referring to using neural networks for audio processing, not LLMs or other harmful generative AI technology.
+> By "machine learning" I am referring specifically to non-generative algorithms.
+Examples include noise removal, circuit simulations, and guitar amp simulations.
+Using LLMs or other harmful generative AI technology to generate audio and/or transform audio to sound like another artist is unethical.
 I will not post or accept anything related to LLMs or generative AI here.
+(Though text-to-speech algorithms meant for accessibility purposes are acceptable as long as it can't be used to impersonate someone and the entire training data has been ethically sourced).

 - [3Blue1Brown - Neural Networks](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) - An excellent short series of YouTube videos explaining the basics of how machine learning actually works.
 - [audioFlux](https://github.com/libAudioFlux/audioFlux) -  A deep learning tool library for audio and music analysis.